What is brain death?

-Brain death is when a person's brain has completely stopped working but the body is being kept alive by breathing machines and drugs.
+Brain death is when a person's brain has completely stopped working but the body is being kept alive by breathing machines and medicines.

 People who are brain dead are unaware and can't think or feel

 Their brain stops controlling automatic body functions such as heartbeat and blood pressure

 People with brain death are considered legally dead